-This post was originally published on July 23, 2019 and has been updated for accuracy and comprehensiveness.
+This article was previously published on August 4, 2020 and updated for comprehensiveness and accuracy.

 Although placing security cameras in plain sight might deter criminals from your home, hiding them also has its benefits.
-Covert cameras can prevent burglars from disabling them, while also capturing footage when needed.
+Covert cameras can prevent burglars from disabling them, while also capturing needed footage.

 Hidden cameras enable you to monitor activity in real time and record footage for future reference.
 Optimally placed, covert cameras are most effective when they are: